stmilne/icds_docs_v2/docs/packages/r.md

 $ make install
 ```

-Next, we set certain environmental variables
-so R can find the udunits-2 library:
+Next, we set environmental variables so R can find the udunits-2 library:

 ```
 $ export UDUNITS2_INCLUDE=$HOME/.local/include